With Professor Bob Brier, Egyptologist, and Art Historian Patricia Remler

 Day 1: Depart on our cultural tour on our overnight flight to Cairo.

-Day 2: Upon arrival, transfer to the 5-star Cairo Marriott, built around a 19th century palace on an island in the Nile River, and our home for the next three nights.
+Day 2: Upon arrival, transfer to the 5-star Mena House Hotel, located in Giza with stunning views to the pyramids and our home for the next three nights.

-Day 4: Drive along the picturesque Nile Canal to Dahshur to see the newly opened Red and Bent pyramids.
-Then on to Sakkara, site of the famous Step Pyramid of Djoser, forerunner of the great Giza pyramids.
-We also visit the brilliantly painted mastaba tombs of Meriruka, Ptah-hetep and Ti, portraying lively daily life scenes, and then descend into the pyramid of Unas, whose interior walls record the world's first religious texts.
-On our return to the hotel and time-permitting, we visit the ruins of Memphis, once the capital of all Egypt.
+Day 4: Spend today at Sakkara, site of the famous Step Pyramid of Djoser, forerunner of the great Giza pyramids, and location of many recent archaeological discoveries.
+Here we will visit the brilliantly painted mastaba tombs of Meriruka, Ptah-hetep and Ti, portraying lively daily life scenes, and then descend into the pyramid of Unas, whose interior walls record the world's first religious texts.
+Time-permitting, we will also visit the ruins of the serapeum, the burial place of the Apis bulls dating back to the reign of Amenhotep III.
 Dinner is on our own this evening.
 (B/L)

 Day 5: This morning will begin at the stupendous Egyptian Museum, housing the world's greatest collection of Pharaonic antiquities including the amazing treasures from King Tutankhamen's tomb.
-After lunch at the renowned Naguib Mahfouz restaurant, run by the Oberoi chain and named for the famous Nobel Prize-winning writer who used to dine here almost every day, we will walk through the famous Khan el-Khalili souk, or bazaar, largely unchanged since the 14th century.
+Elegantly landscaped on what was a 500-year-old garbage heap outside the main wall of the medieval quarter, Al Azhar Park is Cairo’s first large green space in more than a century.
+Our lunch today will be in the park’s Mamluk-style Citadel Restaurant, one of the world’s most atmospheric alfresco dining experiences with spectacular views.
+This afternoon we walk through the famous Khan el-Khalili souk, or bazaar, largely unchanged since the 14th century.
 In the late afternoon, enjoy a short walking tour of Islamic Cairo and a visit to Sultan Hassan mosque.
-Tonight we fly to Luxor and transfer to the Al Moudira Hotel, our home for the next five nights.
+Tonight we fly to Luxor and transfer to the Hilton Luxor Resort and Spa, our home for the next five nights.
 (B/L/D)

 Day 6: The celebrated Egyptian city of Thebes, modern Luxor, was described by Homer as “the city of a hundred gates” because so many of its temples had the monumental entrances favored by contemporary Greek architecture.
 Thebes was twice the capital of ancient Egypt.
 It was from Thebes that Ahmose restored the unity of Egypt and inaugurated the New Kingdom.
 Today’s tour visits spectacular Karnak and the Temple of Amun.
 Arguably the most remarkable religious complex ever built, it contains 250 acres of temples, chapels, obelisks, columns and statues built over a period of 2,000 years and incorporating the finest aspects of Egyptian art and architecture.
 As many as thirty pharaohs are believed to have contributed to this complex, enabling it to reach a size, complexity, and diversity rarely seen.
 After lunch, we visit the magnificent Temple of Luxor.
 This has always been a sacred site and was the power base of the living divine king and the foremost national shrine of the king’s cult.
 The temple’s southern end was the dwelling place of the holy of holies, the principal god, Amun.
 Continue on to the Luxor Museum, housing the remarkable artifacts found in nearby excavations.
 The Chicago House is the Oriental Institute headquarters in Egypt and a major center of Egyptological studies.
 Here, we join the Director and his staff as they host us for cocktails and a specially arrange private viewing of the library, among the finest in Egypt.
 (B/L/D)